 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

-Alt...Image imitating a page from an old document, text (as in main toot): CAPPING VERSES.
-Repeating Latin Verses in turn, beginning with the letter with which the last speaker left off.
+Alt...Image imitating a page from an old document, text (as in main toot): GUNPOWDER.
+An old Woman.
+CANT.
 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

 @scotlit@mastodon.scot